 Using the Document Panel on the right

-Good news.
-With a recent update to Gutenberg, the team added a new option to edit the permalink.
-It's now a new section in the Document panel called Permalink.
+After the early releases of Gutenberg, the team added a new option to edit the permalink.
+It’s a new section in the Document panel called Permalink.
 When you expand it, you can see the slug field.
 Make sure you save your draft post first so it filled with the default version of the permalink.

 Showing the hidden post permalink